EmmanuelNiyonshuti/sage/README.md

 # Sentinel NDVI Pipeline

-A backend application that uses the Sentinel Hub API to periodically fetch NDVI (Normalized Difference Vegetation Index) data for farm boundaries (called **parcels** in the application).
+This application periodically ingests NDVI (Normalized Difference Vegetation Index) data from the Sentinel Hub API for farm boundaries (called **parcels** in the application).
 The data is stored in a relational database, aggregated into time series, and used to generate basic alerts such as vegetation decline, sustained low NDVI, or drought_risk.

-The Sentinel Hub API uses OAuth2 Authentication and requires that you have an access token. to get your credentials you can:
+The Sentinel Hub API uses OAuth2 authentication and requires an access token.
+To get your credentials, you can:
 1.  **Register:** Create an account at [Sentinel Hub / Planet](https://login.planet.com).
 2.  **OAuth Client:** Navigate to the User Settings to create a new OAuth Client.
 3.  **Credentials:** Obtain your `CLIENT_ID` and `CLIENT_SECRET`.